 The first step in performing Property Due Diligence in Thailand is to get a full investigation done before signing any papers.
 In most cases, the process involves a comprehensive search for legal problems and documents.
 It may also include an investigation of the property.
 The lawyer conducting your due diligence can provide you with the information that you need to protect yourself from scammers.
 There are several steps to complete the due diligence process.
 Listed below are some of the most important steps that you must take.

 In Thailand, the due diligence process involves a thorough investigation of property details.
-The property due diligence process includes document review, comprehensive search for legal problems, and investigation of the property itself.
+The property due diligence in Thailand process includes document review, comprehensive search for legal problems, and investigation of the property itself.
 The due diligence process also involves asking questions to establish the legal ownership of the property, its reliability, and the condition of its infrastructure, including its telephone and sewage systems.
 It also involves the investigation of a seller’s financial status.

 Comprehensive search for legal issues